History of Europe: World War II

-In 1938 Adolf Hitler annexed the Sudetenland.
-In the Munich Agreement, Britain and France adopted a policy of appeasement, but Germany subsequently took over the rest of Czechoslovakia.
-After allying with Japan in the Anti-Comintern Pact and then also with Benito Mussolini's Italy in the "Pact of Steel", and finally signing a non-aggression treaty with the Soviet Union in August 1939, Hitler launched the Second World War on 1 September 1939 by attacking Poland.
-Britain and France declared war on Germany, but there was little fighting during the "Phoney War" period.
-War began in earnest in spring 1940 with the successful Blitzkrieg conquests of Denmark, Norway, the Low Countries, and France.
-Britain defeated Germany's air attacks in the Battle of Britain.
-Hitler's goal was to control Eastern Europe but the attack on the Soviet Union was delayed until June 1941 and the Wehrmacht was stopped close to Moscow in December 1941.
+The German Führer Adolf Hitler launched World War II with invasions of Poland (1939), Denmark (1940), Norway (1940), the Netherlands (1940), and France (1940).
+Britain defeated Germany's air attacks in the Battle of Britain (1940).
+The invasion of the Soviet Union began in June 1941.
+The German Wehrmacht was stopped close to Moscow in December 1941.

 Over the next year the Germans started to suffer a series of defeats.
-War raged between the Axis Powers (Germany, Italy, and Japan) and the Allied Forces (British Empire, Soviet Union, and the United States).
-The Allied Forces won in North Africa, invaded Italy in 1943, and recaptured France in 1944.
+War raged between the Axis Powers (Nazi Germany, Fascist Italy, and the Empire of Japan) and the Allied Forces (British Empire, Soviet Union, and the United States).
+The Allied Forces won in North Africa, invaded Italy in 1943, and liberated France in 1944.
 In 1945 Germany itself was invaded from the east by the Soviet Union and from the west by the other Allies.
-As the Red Army conquered the Reichstag in the Battle of Berlin, Hitler committed suicide and Germany surrendered.
-World War II was the deadliest conflict in human history, causing between 50 and 80 million deaths, the majority of whom were civilians (approximately 38 to 55 million).
+The Soviet Red Army conquered the Reichstag in the Battle of Berlin and Germany surrendered.

-This period was also marked by systematic genocide.
-In 1942–45, separately from the war-related deaths, the Nazis killed over 11 million civilians identified through IBM-enabled censuses, including the majority of the Jews and Gypsies of Europe, millions of Polish and Soviet Slavs, homosexuals, Jehovah's Witnesses, disabled people, and political enemies.
+World War II was the deadliest conflict in human history, causing between 60 and 75 million deaths, the majority of whom were civilians (approximately 38 to 55 million).
+The period was also marked by systematic genocide.
+In 1942–1945, separately from the war-related deaths, the Nazis killed over 11 million civilians identified through IBM-enabled censuses, including the majority of the Jews and Gypsies of Europe, millions of Polish and Soviet Slavs, homosexuals, Jehovah's Witnesses, disabled people, and political enemies.
 Meanwhile, in the 1930s the Soviet system of forced labour, expulsions and allegedly engineered famine had a similar death toll.
 Millions of civilians were affected by forced population transfers.